 The incredible and chaotic city of Delhi, capital of India, is home to three World Heritage Sites.
 These three sites are all from the Mughal era of Indian history, and each is quite a famous monument.
-Read on then, for our guide to the World Heritage Sites of Delhi!
+Read on then, for our guide to the World Heritage Sites in Delhi!

 Humayun’s Tomb – World Heritage Site